spacetimewave/spacetimewave-web/docs/CONFIG.md

 ### Configuration

-These are the steps to follow to configure the technologies used by `trustnet-engine`.
+These are the steps to follow to configure the technologies used by `spacetimewave-web`.

 1. Install NodeJS v16.x.x or greater